pygos/build/docs/filesystem.md

 good state.

-Of course, if the overlay setup is not needed, it can be completely disabled in which case bind mounts to `/cfg/preserve` are made during system boot instead of overlay mounts.
-The filesystem then becomes completely read only, except for the tmpfs mounts which are not persisted across reboots.
+The overlay setup can also be disabled (resulting in bind mounts to `/cfg/preserve`) or configured to use a tmpfs as backing store.

 ## Multiarch Directories

 Some processors support executing op codes for slightly different architectures.
-For instance, 64 bit x86 processors can be set into 32 bit mode and run programs built for 32 bit x86.
-Such programs then require libraries also built for 32 bit x86, creating the necessity for having two different versions of the `/lib` directory.
-Shared libraries may have to be duplicated because some 32 bit programs need a 32 bit version and 64 bit programs need their version.
+For instance, many 64 bit processors can be set into 32 bit mode and run 32 bit programs.
+Such programs then require additional 32 bit versions of shared libraries, already built for the 64 bit system, creating the necessity for having two different versions of the `/lib` directory.

 For the time being, it has been decided to not include multiarch support.
 All packages are built for a single target architecture.
 This simplifies both the build process and the final system as well as reducing the memory footprint of the system image.
+A proposal exists for creating a separate `/system32` sub hierarchy on 64 bit targets that require 32 bit binaries.